Dobeq/mine6/README.md

 # mine6
-Code for six dimentional minesweeper
+This repo contains code for six dimentional minesweeper. run `python mine6.py` to play the game.